linzehui/Curriculum-Learning-PaperList-Materials/README.md

 # Curriculum Learning PaperList/Materials

 This repository contains Curriculum Learning related papers and materials.
 Welcome contribute to this repo (typos or adding new papers).
-If this repo helps you, please give me a star⭐️ 😊.
+If this repo helps you, please give me a ⭐️ 😊.

 ## PaperList